BurdaForward/composable-rules/README.md

 - `applyChain`: Takes `rules` and combines them so that when run, only rules will be run as long as their matcher returns `true`.
 As soon as a rule does not match it it stops.
 It returns the modified value, in our case the modified URL.

 **Running rules**
 - `run`: Takes a `rule`, `facts` and an intial `value` and runs the rule.
-It returns the modified value, in our case the modified URL.
-If no rule matches the retuned value is the original input value.
+It returns a tuple like `[error, modifiedValue]`, in our case the modified URL.
+If no errors are throws the `error` will be null.
+If no rule matches the returned value is the original input value.
 - `detailedRun`: Like `run` but with a more detailed output and different default value.
 Takes a `rule`, `facts` and an intial `value` and runs the rule.
-It returns an object which looks like this: `{ value: <value>, foundMatch: boolean }`.
-The value will the modified value, in our case the modified URL or `null` when no rule is matched. `foundMatch` is a boolean indicating if any rule matched.
+It returns a tuple like `[error, { value: <value>, foundMatch: bool }]`.
+The value will the modified value, in our case the modified URL or the original URL when no rule is matched. `foundMatch` is a boolean indicating if any rule matched.

 ## Contributing